pnp/teams-dev-samples/README.md

 | Microsoft Teams JavaScript SDK | Use the feedback link at the footer of the [docs page](https://docs.microsoft.com/en-us/javascript/api/overview/msteams-client?view=msteams-client-js-latest) |
 | SharePoint Framework with Teams | [sp-dev-docs repository issue list](https://github.com/SharePoint/sp-dev-docs/issues) |

-## Using the samples

 ## Contributions

 These samples are from the Microsoft 365 developer community.
-We welcome your samples and suggestions for new samples.
+We welcome your samples and suggestions for new ones.

 Please have a look on our [Contribution Guidance](./CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.
 Thx.